 Using Your Email Marketing With Affiliate Marketing

-If you’re wanting to use email marketing to support your affiliate marketing efforts, the chances are your emails will contain link to your own website or blog or be referral links to third parties.
-MailChimp doesn’t really like them.
+If you're wanting to use email marketing to support your affiliate marketing efforts, the chances are your emails will contain links to your own website affiliate links to third party offers.

 Linking Your Email Marketing With Social Media